parrots-14/ADB-GUI-Tool/README.md

 This app is still being developed, so expect more content.
 ## What is this?
 This is a tool utilizing Python to run ADB commands in a standalone app, instead of the terminal.
 This is meant for beginners to ADB, but can be used by anyone.
+## How do I set this up?
+All you have to do is install ADB and Python.
+From there, you can just open the .py and you should be able to be running ADB commands.
 ## What commands are currently implemented, and what do they do?
 ### Scripting
 Reboot - Just reboots the phone.